 The man patiently smiled and the woman just slightly rolled her eyes as she said, “Amsterdam, right?”

 “Oh, no,” I said, “We flew into Amsterdam, but didn’t stay there.
 We went to Rotterdam, The Hague, Leiden, Haarlem…”

 The Dutch couple sat up straight.
 “Really!
 No one visits the rest of our country.
 Everyone just stays in Amsterdam.
 How did you like it?” and on and on the conversation went about various parts of the Netherlands and usually unvisited parts of Europe.

-I found it a little funny that we met this couple in mostly unknown part of Cambodia, yet they immediately presumed that upon arriving to their country, we would have only stayed in the most popular area.
-“We like off-the-beaten track destinations as much as the popular spots,” Victor explained and the couple nodded along, excitedly.
+I found it a little funny that we met this couple in a mostly unknown part of Cambodia, yet they immediately presumed that upon arriving in their country, we would have only stayed in the most popular area.
+“We like off-the-beaten-track destinations as much as the popular spots,” Victor explained and the couple nodded along, excitedly.

 This has been the theme of our recent travels in the last few years.
 Once we covered most touristy destinations in the Americas and Europe, we went back to some of the countries to visit less touristy areas and ended up loving the second trip as much as the first venture, when we usually checked off the “top ten destinations” list.
 We started treating visits to new countries as a foray into an entire country, rather than just the major sites.
 Spending two weeks in Cambodia allowed us to learn the history and cultural traditions, take a peek at the everyday life of common people, and amass a ton of stories about Cambodia as a country and us, a couple of unsuspecting travelers, trying to navigate a very unfamiliar landscape.